emanlee/Hi-Enhancer/README.txt

 $ python Layer2_signal.py --chips chip1 chip3

 3.Use the trained model to predict new samples
+#When users use their own data for prediction, they need to aggregate the selected signals by each 10 bp (base pair) interval and calculate the average value of each interval.
+After the aggregation process, the length of the signal data for each sample should be 400.
+After that, each signal data is converted to a CSV file separately and column headings are added for each column.
+The file naming format is chipX_predict.csv, where X is the signal number (as described in the #Data Preparation section).
+Specific file formats can be found in the example samples chip1_predict.csv and chip3_predict.csv.
 # To use chip1, the chip3 for example, the example samples are chip1_predict.csv, chip3_predict.csv, the results are saved in predictions.csv after the prediction.
 $ python predict_signal.py --chips chip1 chip3

 $ more predictions.csv